-- First and second year as an MCPS administrator - First year after a change in administrative position (change in position classification) - Fifth year as an MCPS administrator - Ninth year - Every fifth after the ninth year - Note: A Special Evaluation may be used in any year using the process in Annual Review Process in Nonevaluation Years.
+- First and second year as an MCPS administrator, if the BOA is new to MCPS

+- First year after a change in administrative position (change in position classification)

+- Fifth year as an MCPS administrator

+- Ninth year

+- · Every fifth after the ninth year

+Note: A Special Evaluation may be used in any year using the process in Annual Review Process in Nonevaluation Years.

-Probationary Period for BOAs Who Are New to a Position
+Evaluation Process for BOAs Who Are New to a Position

 MCPS and MCAAP have an interest in ensuring that a BOA who is new to a position is competent in the position for which they are hired.
 They also have an interest in providing support and professional development that will enhance an administrator's competence and success in a new position.
-Therefore, a probationary period of one year is established to determine the individual's competence in the new position.
-For individuals employed in the position before January 1 following the beginning of the school year, that individual will be evaluated at the end of that school year.
-For individuals employed after January 1, the individual will be evaluated by December 31 of the following school year.
-All employees will be evaluated using the six leadership standards for BOAs.
+BOAs who are hired between July 1 and December 30 will begin their evaluation process on their date of hire.
+BOAs who are hired between January 1 and June 30 will begin their evaluation process on July 1 of the same year.
+All employees will be evaluated using the six leadership standards for BOA.

-At the beginning of the probationary period, the immediate supervisor will meet with the BOA to discuss job expectations and review the PGS.
-The supervisor and the BOA will have two supervisory meetings to set goals, review goals, and review performance in relation to the six standards.
-The first meeting will occur during the first six months of employment.
-The second meeting will occur during the second six months of employment.
-There will be adequate space between the meetings for the BOA to respond to the feedback.

-During the probationary period, the supervisor will consult with the employee to identify appropriate professional development opportunities necessary to be successful in the new position and to provide other supports as needed.
+Immediate supervisors may meet with the BOA to discuss job expectations and review the PGS.
+The supervisor and the BOA may have multiple supervisory meetings to set goals, review goals, and review performance in relation to the six standards.
+There should be at least three weeks between the meetings for the BOA to respond to feedback.
+The immediate supervisor will consult with the employee to identify appropriate professional development opportunities necessary to be successful in the new position and to provide other supports as needed.